-Located in Ironton, Ohio, PureCycle's flagship operation uses Solvolysis, a solvent-based technology licensed from Proctor & Gamble, to convert post-consumer and post-industrial polypropylene into virgin-like plastic.
+Located in Ironton, Ohio, PureCycle's flagship operation uses a solvent-based purification technology, developed and licensed by The Procter & Gamble Company, to convert post-consumer and post-industrial polypropylene into resin with virgin-like properties.

-Categorized by the US EPA ECHO system as a "small quantity generator," the PureCycle Ironton Plant has the potential to generate ignitable, corrosive, and reactive types of waste, arsenic, mercury and waste from spent solvents and solvent mixtures that include both halogenated and non-halogenated solvents, including but not limited to tetrachloroethylene, trichloroethylene, and chlorobenzene.
-It is considered a minor source of air pollution with the potential to emit 12 tons of criteria air pollutants each year.
+Categorized by the US EPA ECHO system as a "small quantity generator," the PureCycle Ironton Plant has the potential to generate ignitable, corrosive, and reactive types of waste, arsenic, mercury and waste from spent solvents and solvent mixtures that include both halogenated and non-halogenated solvents, including but not limited to tetrachloroethylene, trichloroethylene, and chlorobenzene.118 It is considered a minor source of air pollution with the potential to emit 12 tons of criteria air pollutants each year.119

 Based in Orlando, Florida, the company has repeatedly fallen short of its timeline and production goals.
-In its 2017 statement, PureCycle projected its Ironton facility would be operational by 2020, though it did not reach "mechanical completion" until 2023.
+In its 2017 statement, PureCycle projected its Ironton facility would be operational by 2020, though it did not reach "mechanical completion" until 2023.120 as it Smells,"123 in late 2023.

-The company went public in 2021, through a Special Purpose Acquisition Company (SPAC), with an estimated market cap of \$1.2 billion.
-Its current market cap, roughly \$930 million in June 2024, is about \$860 million, a 28% decline since going public.

-Short sellers have repeatedly challenged the company's financial forecasts and technology, including Hindenburg in 2021, which published "PureCycle: The Latest Zero Revenue ESG SPAC Charade Sponsored by The Worst of Wall Street."
-Bleeker Street Research updated its earlier negative report on the company, "PureCycle: It Looks as Bad as it Smells," in late 2023.
 Based on public earnings, PureCycle's yield of pellets from plastic feedstock was only 25%, far less than it had forecast.
-More recently, PureCycle was the subject of a New York Times article, which repeated many of the short sellers' claims, including the company's practice of using virgin plastic, rather than waste plastic, as feedstock.
+More recently, PureCycle was the subject of a New York Times article,124 which repeated many of the short sellers' claims, including the company's practice of using virgin plastic, rather than waste plastic, as feedstock.

+The company went public in 2021, through a Special Purpose Acquisition Company (SPAC), with an estimated market cap of \$1.2 billion.121 Its current market cap, roughly \$930 million in June 2024, is about \$860 million, a 28% decline since going public.

+Short sellers have repeatedly challenged the company's financial forecasts and technology, including Hindenburg in 2021, 122 which published "PureCycle: The Latest Zero Revenue ESG SPAC Charade Sponsored by The Worst of Wall Street."
+Bleeker Street Research updated its earlier negative report on the company, "PureCycle: It Looks as Bad

-The initial investment in the Ironton plant was \$361 million, which was at the "higher end of the project investment," according to the company.
+The initial investment in the Ironton plant was \$361 million125, which was at the "higher end of the project investment," according to the company.
 Industry publications, including Plastic News, have reported extensively on the company's failure to meet production goals, including the CEO's statements, such as his June 2023 statement: "This has been a struggle.
 I'm not going to lie.
-I have underestimated the timing for this plant."
+I have underestimated the timing for this plant."126

-Since its mechanical completion in Q2 2023, the plant has struggled with seal failures, leaking beads, and other technical failures that have caused numerous outages, according to its March 2024 investor presentation.
-Some of its financing depends on meeting production goals, which it has consistently failed to meet.
-A thunderstorm in August halted production, and the company declared a force majeure in September, acknowledging the company would miss production goals, which were a condition of its financing.
-PureCycle's licensing agreement with P&G requires it to meet production goals as well.
+Since its mechanical completion in Q2 2023, the plant has struggled with seal failures, leaking beads, and other technical failures that have caused numerous outages, according to its March 2024 investor presentation.127 Some of its financing depends on meeting production goals, which it has consistently failed to meet.
+A thunderstorm in August halted production, and the company declared a force majeure in September, acknowledging the company would miss production goals, which were a condition of its financing.128 PureCycle's licensing agreement with P&G requires it to meet production goals as well.129

 The company has been sued by shareholders for misleading statements.
-In May 2024, it settled these claims for \$12 million.
+In May 2024, it settled these claims for \$12 million.130

-Despite the production and financial shortfalls, PureCycle plans to build new recycling production facilities, in Augusta Georgia, Georgia, and may expand to South Korea and Belgium, according to its 2023 Annual Report.
+Despite the production and financial shortfalls, PureCycle plans to build new recycling production facilities, in Augusta Georgia, Georgia, and may expand to South Korea and Belgium, according to its 2023 Annual Report.131